ACQUIRED ADULT FLATFOOT DEFORMITY

 - A high repetition, low resistance strengthening program

-- Appropriate bracing or a medial longitudinal arch support.
+- Appropriate ankle bracing or a medial longitudinal arch support.

 Operative Treatment

-Stage 3 acquired adult flatfoot deformity is treated operatively with a triple arthrodesis.
-It is important when a triple arthrodesis is performed that it be done in such a way that the underlying foot deformity is corrected first.
-Simply fusing the hindfoot joints in place is no longer acceptable.
+Stage 3 acquired adult flatfoot deformity may be treated operatively with a hindfoot fusion (arthrodesis).
+This is done with either a double or triple arthrodesis – fusion of two or three of the joints in hindfoot through which the deformity occurs.
+This is typically performed in such a way that the underlying foot deformity is corrected first.

-Failure to heal bone (non-union)that has been cut or joints that have be fused
+- Failure to heal the bone (non-union) that has been cut or joints that have be fused

 Recovery from Surgery

 The recovery from surgery is dependent upon the particular combination of procedures that are performed.
-However, if significant bony procedures are performed (cutting and repositioning bones, or fusing joints) a typical recovery would be:
+However, if cutting and repositioning bones or fusing joints is required, (as it usually is) a typical recovery would be:

-- Rehabilitation Phase: a period of gradual rehabilitation following Healing Phase
+- Rehabilitation Phase: a period of gradual rehabilitation following the Healing Phase.